0xb120/cheatsheets_and_ctf-notes/Play ground/CTFs/baby WAFfles order.md

 ---
+Category:
-Category: Web
+  - Web
 Difficulty: Easy
 Platform: HackTheBox
-Retired: true
 Status: 3.
 Complete
+tags:
+  - JSON2XML
-Tags: JSON2XML, XXE-Injection
+  - XXE-Injection
 ---
 >[!quote]
 > Our WAFfles and ice scream are out of this world, come to our online WAFfles house and check out our super secure ordering system API!****